nrobbins00/avi_demo/terraform/azure/appid_auth/README.md

 ## Avi Vantage Azure Terraform Demo

 This project will create a cloud demo of the Avi Vantage platform.
-This demo will deploy clients, servers, the Avi Vantage infrastructure and a bastion host automatically resulting in a fully functioning demo.
+This demo will deploy web servers, the Avi Vantage infrastructure and a bastion host automatically.

 ### Prerequisites
 * Azure CLI installed
 * Terraform installed
-* Active Azure account with contributor permissions
+* Active Azure account with Owner permissions in order to assign IAM roles to objects

 ### Required Arguments